dongliu/traveler/views/docs/template/header.md

-## Design with templates
+## Templates

-**Audience: traveler users, especially lead engineers**
+**Audience: traveler users, especially process owner**

-To design a template and release it for use is the very first step of using the traveler application.
-The template is almost the same as the empty paper traveler that an engineer specifies and hands out for a piece of work.
+Before create travelers, a user needs to design a template and release it in the traveler application.
+A traveler template mimics the paper traveler so that a process owner defines the sequence of actions, include action instructions if need, and specify the data to be collected in each step.

-Before starts working on a template with the [builder](#builder), one should understand the difference between two template types, how the versions of a template is controlled, and the life cycle of a template.